miyagi-dev/miyagi/docs/configuration/options.md

 ### `ignores`

-default: `["node_modules", ".git", "package.json", "package-lock.json", ".headman.js"]`<br>
+default: `["node_modules", ".git", "package.json", "package-lock.json", ".roundup.js"]`<br>
 type: `array`

-_headman_ ignores these folders and files when looking for your components.
+_roundup_ ignores these folders and files when looking for your components.

 When setting a value, it is added to the default value and does not overwrite it.